RSI = ∑ (Actual LOS) ÷ ∑ (Expected LOS)

 - Sameday Emergency / Overnight Emergency / Elective

 - Discharged home / Dead / Statistical Discharge / Transfer / Transfer from specialist to non specialist hospitals (Based on hospital level assignment - Hospitals are split into 6 'levels'.
-If the transfer is between one of the top 3 and one of the bottom 3 they are assigned a different RSI to other transfers because they are considered a down transfer .)
+If the patient is transferred from the smaller levels 4-6 they are assigned a different RSI to other transfers because they are considered an up-transfer, likely to a larger facility).

 Complex case / Non-complex case